maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
 It follows that to get to the system we want to build we must first structure our organisation in that way.

-Ensuring the team understand the domain and using consistent language will flow down into the code.
+Ensuring the team understands the domain and using consistent language will flow down into the code.

-Keeping teams well aligned with shared values, principles, and practices will help keep a consistent code base.
+Keeping teams well aligned with shared values, principles, and practices will help keep a consistent codebase.

 ## Conclusion